cmu-sei/juneberry/docs/getting_started.md

 Juneberry requires several directories to store its components, such as the source code, data, Tensorboard logs, and caches.
-These purposes of these directories is described in the [Workspace and Experiment Overview](overview.md).
+The purposes of these directories is described in the [Workspace and Experiment Overview](overview.md).
-While this structure isn't required in the long term, for the purposes of getting started, we'll go ahead and use it as is.
+Juneberry has a default structure that it knows how to work with.
+This can customized but for the purposes of getting started, this is a good way to get started.
-Let's start by creating a single directory for your project which we'll refer to as the **lab-root**.
+To start, a single directory for the project should be created which is referred to as the **lab-root**.

-Inside the lab-root, your goal is to create sub-directories for the various Juneberry components.
+Inside the lab-root, the goal is to create sub-directories for the various Juneberry components.
-You can create these sub-directories manually, or use the `setup_lab.py` script located in the `scripts` directory to automatically create the required directories.
+These sub-directories cab be created manually, or via the `setup_lab.py` script located in the `scripts` directory.

 ### Using setup_lab.py

-Inside your lab root, clone the Juneberry repository from GitHub, then use the `setup_lab.py` script from inside the newly cloned repository to create the remaining sub-directories in the project root.
+Inside the lab root, clone the Juneberry repository from GitHub, then use the `setup_lab.py` script from inside the newly cloned repository to create the remaining sub-directories in the project root.

 ```shell script